-- (1) Three copies of the Master's thesis must be submitted to the examinations board before the established deadline; the submission date must be recorded. - (2) When submitting a Master's thesis, candidates must certify in writing that they are the authors of their work and have used no sources or aids other than those indicated. - (3) The Master's thesis will be assessed by two examiners, one of whom must be a professor.
+- (1) Three copies of the Master's thesis must be submitted to the examinations board before the established deadline; the submission date must be recorded.
+The thesis must contain a summary. - (2) When submitting a Master's thesis, candidates must certify in writing that they are the authors of their work and have used no sources or aids other than those indicated. - (3) The Master's thesis will be assessed by two examiners, one of whom must be a professor.
 The first examiner will be the thesis supervisor.
 The second examiner will be appointed by the examinations board.
 The candidate is permitted to make a proposal; however, this does not constitute entitlement to be examined by a particular examiner.
-The evaluation period should not exceed six weeks. - (4) The grade is calculated as the mean of both evaluations; § 12 applies accordingly.
+The evaluation period should not exceed six weeks. - (4) The grade is calculated as the average of the two assessments; § 12 applies accordingly.
 If the grades differ by more than one grade point, the examinations board will determine the Master's thesis grade after consulting both examiners.
 In such cases, a third examiner may be consulted.